 According to the Mechanism, this growth is related to "greater confidence in the institutions of the new government, greater visibility of the Mechanism through various sources of dissemination, its approach to civil society organizations," among other reasons.
 It also lists a series of strengthening measures, such as ensuring "immediate attention to all requests for intervention," in addition to preventive actions.
 Finally, it mentioned that the Mechanism is complying with the 104 UN recommendations.

 Experts may vary in their assessments of the Mechanism's performance, but everyone agrees that the institution alone is not enough to prevent the killings.
 The Mechanism is, according to them, a reactive institution, which deals with the consequences of violence, but does not attack the root of the problem: impunity.
 The preventive function would, to a large extent, be a responsibility of the Judiciary, experts said.

-According to RSF, the impunity rate for crimes of violence against journalists in Mexico is over 90%.
+According to RSF, the impunity rate for crimes of violence against journalists in Mexico is over 90 percent.
 For Hootsen, no Mexican federal administration has really devoted itself to creating public policies to deal with this problem and, thus, progress is almost nil.

-"It is a very complex issue that has to do with the police departments, training and financing of the different institutions that are dedicated to the access to judicial systems," Hootsen said.
+"It is a very complex issue that has to do with the police departments, training and financing of the different institutions that are dedicated to the access of judicial systems," Hootsen said.

 In Guerrero, the situation had worsened.
-According to Article 19, there was a 66% increase in attacks on the press in that state in 2019, compared to the previous year.
+According to Article 19, there was a 66 percent increase in attacks on the press in that state in 2019, compared to the previous year.

 According to Salamanca, Guerrero is currently experiencing a very violent dispute between various groups of organized crime and drug trafficking, who want to seize political and economic power in the region.
 In this context, the local press is extremely vulnerable, because it needs to report on these crimes and, precisely because of that, it starts to suffer all kinds of pressure from these groups to publish or stop publishing things.